 Employee performance evaluation is vital to the growth of both the employee and the company.
 It should be done fairly and objectively so you can identify your best-performing employees.
 Creating a strong team does not end in the hiring process.

 Let us consider the costs of high employee turnover.
-First, advertising for the vacant position costs a significant amount of money.
+First, advertising for a vacant position costs a significant amount of money.
 The interview process is neither free nor easy.
 Training and onboarding a new employee is not cheap either.
 Additionally, the team’s overall productivity is affected as it could take a while for the new employee to reach the same level of comfort and expertise as an old employee.

 It is best to nurture and retain top employees rather than hire new ones.
 Here’s how you can do that:

-Offer benefits that your employees actually need.
-An essential benefits package include health insurance, retirement savings plan, and life insurance.
+Offer benefits that your employees actually need An essential benefits package including health insurance, retirement savings plan, and life insurance.
 The option of telecommuting also seems to have a positive impact.
 Telecommuters tend to be happier and show more commitment to the company, according to a study published in the Journal of Management Information Systems.

-- Provide financial awards.
-Your top employees are doing their best to meet or even exceed performance goals.
+Provide financial awards Your top employees are doing their best to meet or even exceed performance goals.
 Providing monetary rewards and stock options will motivate them even more.
 Never forget annual raises or bonuses for employees who meet specific performance goals.

-Employ a human resources director.
-Human resources professionals know the best practices in recruitment and training, employee performance evaluation, maintaining a good working condition, and managing disputes.
+Employ a human resources director Human resources professionals know the best practices in recruitment and training, employee performance evaluation, maintaining a good working condition, and managing disputes.
 They are also more familiar with the latest employment laws.
 They can come up with programs and perks that you may not think is possible or effective.